 In this article, we look at the research into lectins and the lectin-free diet.

-There are several different types of lectins.
-Some are harmless to human health, while others, such as ricin,
+Most lectins are harmless to human health, while others, such as ricin,

 The nutrients that accompany lectins in plant-based foods are also essential.
 Removing them from the diet may have damaging consequences.

-The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long-term.
+The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long term.
 The plan also limits or eliminates many nutritious foods, such as whole grains, beans, and certain vegetables.